 Mobile phones are always evolving and developing, and it can often feel hard to keep up with the latest technologies.
 Especially if you’re busy living a life on the road.
 But one area that’s had surprisingly little development is the all-important SIM card.
 These pivotal components of cellular phones haven’t changed much over the years.
 Until now.

-New smartphones (most notably the latest Apple and Google models such as the iPhone XR, XS, XS Max and 11, the Google Pixel 3 and 4, and the Samsung Galaxy S20 and Samsung Galaxy Z Flip) are now being fitted with something called an eSIM.
-This basically means the phone has an embedded SIM card inside it from the start.
+eSIM stands for embedded SIM.
+New smartphones (most notably the latest Apple and Google models such as the iPhone XR, XS, XS Max and models 11-14, the Google Pixel 3 and 4, and the Samsung Galaxy S20 and Samsung Galaxy Z Flip) are now being fitted with an embedded SIM inside it from the start.